Andrew-Helmer/stochastic-generation/README.md

 This is a C++ implementation of a large portion of the techniques and algorithms described in ["Stochastic Generation of (t,s) Sample Sequences"](https://www.seanet.com/~myandper/abstract/egsr21.htm), by Helmer (that's me!), Christensen, and Kensler (2021).

-Short-version for people who aren't familiar with the paper: if you want to generate Owen-scrambled Sobol', Halton, or Faure sequences, or pmj02(bn) sequences, I don't think there are any faster or simpler open-source implementations out there!
+Short-version for people who aren't familiar with the paper: if you want to generate Owen-scrambled Sobol', Halton, or Faure sequences, or pmj02(bn) sequences, I don't think there are any faster or simpler open-source implementations out there.

 ## Generating Samples

 This repository has two main goals.
 The first is to make it easy for people to generate various sequences from the paper, with different options that the techniques provide.
 The second is to provide reference implementations, so that others can build on these sequences and techniques and maybe better understand the paper.

 To generate samples, one should first build the "generate_samples" utility.
 The example commands given here will apply to shells in Linux or macOS.
-Anyway, you'd first run:
+In a shell, you'd first run:

 <pre><code>make generate_samples</code></pre>